-This recipe is originally from Sweet Freedom Bakery in Philadelphia.
-The cookies are gluten-free, egg-free, dairy-free, refined-sugar free, soy-free, peanut-free and corn-free.
-You’d think with all that’s missing they’d be flavor-free, too, but they are the opposite!
-The coconut sugar is the most prominent flavor, but you also get the flavor of the vanilla, coconut oil and the different flours that come in the gluten-free flour blend (garbanzo, potato, tapioca, etc.)
+I think about these cookies a lot mainly because they have such a unique flavor.
+They are gluten-free, egg-free, dairy-free, refined-sugar free, soy-free, peanut-free and corn-free.
+You'd think with all that's missing they'd be flavor-free, too, but they are the opposite!
+Coconut sugar is the most prominent flavor, but you also get the flavor of the vanilla, coconut oil and the different flours that come in the gluten-free flour blend (garbanzo, potato, tapioca, etc.)

 If you don't do a lot of paleo or gluten-free baking you may need to round up the ingredients.
 As mentioned, the coconut sugar is fairly easy to find, and most stores seem to have xanthan gum and Bob's gluten free flour as well.